TauchmanD/data.ml-recommender/README.md

   The average aggregation method is implemented in `group_aggregation_functions.py`.
   The Least Misery aggregation method is implemented in `group_aggregation_functions.py`.
   Both methods are tested in `group_aggregation_pipeline.py`.
 - **f.** In the `metric_functions.py` is the implementation of function called "get_disagreements_based_on_order", that is our definition of the disagreement function.
 And in the `group_aggregation_function.py` there is class "Remove_worst_item_agg", that implements our proposed aggregation function.
-In the folder `presentations` there is a first presentation as mentioned in the point f
+In the folder `presentations` there is a first presentation as mentioned in the point f.

 ---